oxc-project/oxc-project.github.io/src/blog/2024-05-04-import-plugin-alpha.md

 If you are a project maintainer (a.k.a. configuration engineer) and lack the time or energy to keep ESLint and all its plugins updated, you may follow [@brooooooklyn](https://github.com/brooooooklyn)'s lead and [replace ESLint with oxlint in all his projects](https://github.com/napi-rs/napi-rs/pull/2032).

-If you are an open-source enthusiast and are willing to help out, come talk to us on [discord](https://discord.gg/9uXCAwqQZW), or check out the [linter product plan and progress issue](https://github.com/oxc-project/oxc/issues/481).
+If you are an open-source enthusiast and are willing to help out, come talk to us on [discord](https://discord.gg/9uXCAwqQZW), check out the [linter product plan and progress issue](https://github.com/oxc-project/oxc/issues/481), or help by [proposing new rules](https://github.com/oxc-project/oxc/issues/3161) that were deferred.

 If you are an engineering manager, or are willing to migrate your project to oxlint (with 330 rules and growing) to keep your infrastructure costs down, you may consider [sponsoring](https://github.com/sponsors/Boshen) so we can prioritize your project.